How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 Use your digital presence to attract talent

 Treat your digital presence as a recruiting asset, not just a marketing channel.
-Share behind-the-scenes content on your website and social media that shows how your brokerage operates, how agents are supported, and what success actually looks like day to day.
+Share behind-the-scenes content on your brokerage website and social media that shows how your brokerage operates, how agents are supported, and what success looks like day to day.

 When agents look you up before responding to outreach, your website and social content should clearly answer one question: Would I grow faster here?